Slots Promotions

 The Bad

-The main bad aspect of the movie is the fact that there are a number of glaring errors committed throughout the course of the movie.
+The bad aspect of the movie is the fact that there are a number of glaring errors made throughout the course of the movie.
 For example, in the movie, a spotter is defined as someone that looks for card count totals that are beneficial and then indicates to the big player that the table is free for them.
-While this is certainly true, in the movie the spotter stays after the big player arrives at the table, whereas in real life the spotter would leave soon after because the more people there are at the table, the more diluted the favorable actions of the card count are to the player that intends to bet the big money.
+While this is certainly true, in the movie the spotter stays after the big player arrives at the table, whereas in real life the spotter would leave soon after because the more people at the table, the more diluted the favorable actions of the card count are to the player that intends to bet the big money.

 Conclusion